elkhorn-heavy/walkthroughs/overthewire/bandit/level_00.md

 ```

 That's a lot of text!
 This is called the _message of the day_ (`/etc/motd`) and
 is displayed on login.
-The last line, finally, is the shell prompt.
-The format
+The last line, finally, is the shell prompt, also called
-of the prompt is:
+the command line prompt.
+The format of the prompt is:

 ```
 username@hostname:current_directory$